 - Restricted movement or flexibility that becomes worse with continued movement

-Moderate spinal stenosis typically means that your activities are limited, but are not completely hampered, by its symptoms.
-At this point, your physician may try corticosteroid injections in your back or neck.
-These epidural steroid injections for spinal stenosis contain a powerful anti-inflammatory that may be all that is needed to reduce or eliminate symptoms, so that you can proceed with physical rehabilitation and regain your lifestyle.
+Living with moderate spinal stenosis typically means that your activities are limited but not completely hampered by its symptoms.
+At this point, your doctor may try corticosteroid injections in your neck or back.
+These epidural steroid injections for spinal stenosis contain a powerful anti-inflammatory that helps reduce swelling and take pressure off nerves.
+This may be all that is needed to reduce or eliminate symptoms so that you can proceed with physical rehabilitation and regain your lifestyle.

-But, when injections and other therapies fail, and your pain and discomfort are unrelenting, your doctor may recommend surgery.
-If your spinal stenosis is this severe, then you may want to consider Laser Spine Institute’s alternative to traditional open back surgery.
-Contact LSI today for more information about our minimally invasive endoscopic procedures, which are performed on an outpatient basis and can help you regain your active lifestyle.
+If injections and other nonsurgical therapies fail, and your pain and discomfort are unrelenting, your doctor may recommend open spine surgery.
+If your spinal stenosis is severe enough to warrant surgery, then consider Laser Spine Institute’s minimally invasive procedures, which are safer and effective alternatives to open spine surgery.^ Reach out to our dedicated team to find out if you are a candidate for our minimally invasive procedures, which are performed on an outpatient basis.